 By Dennis Hartley

-It’s nearly time again for the Seattle International Film Festival (May 19th through June 12th).
-SIFF is showing 421 shorts, features and docs from 85 countries.
-Navigating festivals takes skill; the trick is developing a sense for films in your wheelhouse (as for me, I embrace my OCD and channel it like a cinematic dowser).
-Here are some intriguing possibilities I have gleaned after obsessively combing through the 2018 SIFF catalog (so you don’t have to).
+It’s nearly time for the 44th Seattle International Film Festival (May 17th to June 10th).
+SIFF is showing 433 shorts, features and docs from 90 countries.
+Navigating festivals takes skill; the trick is developing a sense for films in your wheelhouse (I embrace my OCD and channel it like a cinematic dowser).
+Here are some intriguing possibilities on my list after obsessively combing through the 2018 SIFF catalog (so you don’t have to).

-Obviously, I’ve barely scratched the surface of the catalog.
-I’ll be plowing through screeners and sharing reviews with you starting next Saturday.
-In the meantime, visit the SIFF website for the full film roster, and info about event screenings and special guests.
+Obviously, I’ve barely scratched the surface.
+I’ll be plowing through the catalog and sharing reviews with you beginning next Saturday.
+In the meantime, visit the SIFF site for full details on the films, event screenings, special guests, panel discussions and more.